slatedocs/slate/source/index.md

 ## Arguments

-> [This URL](https://edna.identitymind.com/im/jax/chargeback/) can be used for PLACEHOLDER.
+> [This URL](https://edna.identitymind.com/im/jax/chargeback/) can be used for requesting chargeback notification evaluation.

 ```code
 EXAMPLE SERVICE REQUEST